Understanding the pet euthanasia process and how to prepare

 • Hold or stroke them

-• Offer treats if they’re still interested
+• Offer favourite treats if they’re interested

 • Take quiet moments of reflection or say your goodbyes